 - Global.
 This slider affects how the texture is mixed into the scene.
 A higher value will increase the amount of new sky that is added.

 - Close Gaps.
-This slider fixes small details and holes that were not initially filled by the replaced sky.
-You may need to adjust it if the image has fine details such as trees or wires.
+This slider fixes small details and holes not initially filled by the replaced sky.
+You may need to adjust it if the image has refined details such as trees or wires.

 - Fix Details.
 This slider fixes small imperfections around the edges of your new sky.